Linda McIntosh: Legislature

 In the final cabinet shuffle of Filmon's government on February 5, 1999, McIntosh was named Minister of Environment with responsibility for the Manitoba Public Insurance Corporation Act.

 McIntosh was very narrowly defeated by New Democrat Jim Rondeau in the 1999 provincial election.
 McIntosh actually led Rondeau on election night, but fell three votes behind when the institutional and absentee ballots were counted.
-McIntosh did not seek a return to office in 2003.